What we do

 Kindergarten Readiness

-CME Group Foundation seeks to improve kindergarten readiness by increasing the KIDS assessment scores for Black, Latinx and low-income children in Illinois.
+CME Group Foundation seeks to improve kindergarten readiness by increasing KIDS assessment scores for low-income children in Illinois.
 After investing $11.7 million in early math education over the past eleven years, the Foundation Board decided to expand our early childhood education focus to include all three domains measured by the KIDS assessment.

 Unfortunately, many children don’t get the help they need to build a strong foundation for learning, as indicated by the Kindergarten Individual Development Survey (KIDS) administered annually by teachers across the state.
 In the fall of 2019, only 35 percent of our state’s white kindergarteners were deemed to be starting kindergarten ready in all three areas observed: early math, language and literacy, and social emotional development.
 Yet that was still 12 points higher than the figure for Black children and 18 points higher than that of Latinx youngsters.